adamwulf/cloudkit-manager/README.md

 ## Building

-Install the 'Real Framework' Xcode tool from https://github.com/kstenerud/iOS-Universal-Framework.
-This lets the cloudkit-manager Xcode project build a proper static .framework that can be imported and linked to any other project.
+This project builds a static iOS framework bundle.

 ##Installation